CortesJoan/WebPortfolio/_portfolios/discord-bot-RSS.md

 ## Motivation

-As a moderator of an Discord anme community, I wanted a free alternative to keep the community updated with the latest tweets.
+As a moderator of an Discord anime community, I wanted a free alternative to keep the community updated with the latest tweets.
 </div>

 <div class="col-lg-8 text-center" markdown=1>